 “Oh, my aching back!”
 How many times have we heard someone say those words?
 Back pain, especially low back pain, is a universal human experience — almost everyone experiences it at some point in their life.
 Is it a common health concern because of our lifestyles, or is there something fundamentally wrong with our backs?
 What are the causes of back pain and how can one achieve back pain relief without the risk of becoming addicted to pain relievers?
+Is there a way to cure back pain?
 In learning the answer to these questions, we can also learn about how to avoid back pain.
 Let’s talk about Back Pain Relief – What You Need to Know.

 Why is Back Pain Such a Common Health Concern?

 Back pain or backache is one of the most common ailments known to man.
 Why is that?
 I believe it has everything to do with the fact that the back is such an essential and greatly used part of the body that is virtually involved with every aspect of daily living.
 Some have called the back the “workhorse” of the body, and for good reasons.
 It’s no wonder that our backs are subject to pain, considering the amount and variety of use they get.
 The good news is that there are practical steps we can take to strengthen and protect our backs, to prevent injuries and pain, and to achieve back pain relief.

 Back pain is a frequent health concern today that affects almost eight out of 10 people.
 It is a widespread concern among Americans.
 In fact, the American Chiropractic Association (ACA) statistics indicate that at least 31 million Americans suffer from lower back pain at any given time.